 Further information on funding for prospective UK, EU and international postgraduate students.

-A UK honours undergraduate degree (or equivalent) and normally one year's appropriate professional experience, such as a PGCE or teaching experience.
+A UK undergraduate honours degree (or international equivalent) and normally one year's appropriate professional experience, such as a PGCE or teaching experience.

 See international equivalent qualifications on the International Office website.